multiversx/mx-docs/docs/validators/delegation-manager.md

           "@" + <service fee as hundredths of percents, in hexadecimal encoding>
 }
 ```
+*For more details about how arguments have to be encoded, check [here](/developers/sc-calls-format).*

 The `Receiver` address is set to `erd1qqqqqqqqqqqqqqqpqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqylllslmq6y6`, which is the fixed address of the delegation manager, located on the Metachain.